WisTex/Raconteur/FEDERATION.md

 Mentions and private mentions

 By default the mention format is '@Display Name', but other options are available, such as '@username' and both '@Display Name (username)'.
-Mentions may also contain an ampersand, for example '@!Display Name'.
+Mentions may also contain an exclamation character, for example '@!Display Name'.
 This indicates a Direct or private message to 'Display Name' and post addressing/privacy are altered accordingly.